 Cybersecurity must be a top-level concern that all C-suite executives and managers take seriously.
 Support from higher-ups will encourage developers to listen to your security team and prioritize cybersecurity.

-Organizations can foster a culture of security within the higher-ups by giving the C-suite and managers specialized training about the importance of cybersecurity.
+Organizations can foster a culture of security among senior leaders by providing the C-suite and managers with specialized training on the importance of cybersecurity.
 This training should help them:

 Developers may hesitate to adopt security policies if they believe following them takes too much time and effort.
 Accordingly, ensure cybersecurity policies don’t create significant time and work burdens.